ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-debug.md

 Files are created in a temp-location, with the naming standard `block_<blockhash:4>-<txindex>-<txhash:4>-<random suffix>`.
 Each opcode immediately streams to file, with no in-geth buffering aside from whatever buffering the os normally does.

-On the server side, it also adds some more info when regenerating historical state, namely, the reexec-number if `required historical state is not avaiable` is encountered, so a user can experiment with increasing that setting.
+On the server side, it also adds some more info when regenerating historical state, namely, the reexec-number if `required historical state is not available` is encountered, so a user can experiment with increasing that setting.
 It also prints out the remaining block until it reaches target:

 ```terminal
 INFO [10-15|13:48:25.263] Regenerating historical state            block=2385959 target=2386012 remaining=53   elapsed=3m30.990537767s